-Two Red Kites is a Brisbane software consultancy that built four specialist AI systems — Janus for development, Gaia for design, Hermes for marketing, and Sotaria for security — instead of hiring a larger team.
+Two Red Kites is a Brisbane software consultancy that built four specialist AI systems.
+Janus for development, Gaia for design, Hermes for marketing, and Soteria for security, instead of hiring a larger team.
 These systems let a small group of senior engineers deliver the breadth and quality of a much larger firm.
 This post explains why we took that approach and what each system does.

 There’s a standard playbook for growing a software consultancy.
 Win a bigger client, hire more developers.
 Need design work, hire a designer or subcontract a design agency.
 Client asks about security, bring in a penetration testing firm.
 Marketing?
 Another agency.